chinchang/kushagra.dev/_posts/2012-09-16-rotating-earth-using-css.markdown

 And we are done!
 You may give the body a black background to get a feel of space.
 Also you can make different planets by just changing the background texture.
 So go and make some cool CSS planets.

+Finally, some light discussion about the demo [on Hacker News](http://news.ycombinator.com/item?id=4498860).

 Earth image credits: [http://www.noirextreme.com/earth](http://www.noirextreme.com/earth)

 Cheers!